elopay/slate/source/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
-secret | String | elopage API secret which can be generated and found in the sellers dashboard under Settings > Integrations key | String | Your personal Elopage API key, you can find or generate them inside your Elopage cabinet: Settings > Integrations id | Number | Payment link ID
+secret | String | elopage api_secret which can be generated and found in the sellers dashboard under Settings > Integrations key | String | Your personal Elopage API key, you can find or generate them inside your Elopage cabinet: Settings > Integrations id | Number | Payment link ID